ARCTraining/data-vis/book/example_section/introduction.md

 ### Rule 3: Adapt the Figure to the Support Medium

+It's important to understand what medium the graphic or figure will be displayed in: are you preparing for a talk and will be showing your figures over a projector or a shared screen via a webconfereing tool?
+Will your figures be printed onto a poster for a conference?
+Will your figure be included in a journal or other publication and will be viewed online where its zoomable?

+Figures shown in a presentation will only be visible to the audience for a short amount of time; they will not have time to read lots of labels and annotations, and a detailed and difficult to parse chart will leave the audience confused and will distract them from listening to your presentation.
+They will also be supported by your discussion points and presentation, so can be less detailed.
+Figures used in poster presentations will be printed out which can lead to issues in colour grading if screen-specific colourspace is used (e.g. RGB instead of CMYK) and resolution problems if rasterised images are used and not saved at a high enough dpi.

+Points to keep in mind when designing your figure for different media:
+- Size: what size do different components need to be in order to deliver your message in the chosen media?
+Think about:
+    - Font size for axis labels and annotations
+    - Line thickness
+    - Marker size
+- Detail(/clutter): in tandem with the choice of size for various plot elements, how visually cluttered is your figure?
+Readers of a paper may have time to zoom in and read multiple annotations and lables, while audience members at a presentation realistically only have a few seconds to absorb information from a plot.
+- Colour choices: while colour choice is of course important generally when designing a useful and attractive plot, and in ensuring it is understandable to someone with colourblindness, it becomes especially important when considering where and how your figure is going to be viewed.
+Certain colours in RGB space cannot be reproduced in CMYK for printing, and so colours used can appear muddied and dull if not appropriately converted.
+Additionally, different screens and projectors can have different colour settings (e.g. warm light settings) which can make certain colours look more similar to the point of being almost indistinguishable.

 ### Rule 4: Captions Are Not Optional

 ### Rule 5: Do Not Trust the Defaults